Troubleshooting problems with Akeeba Backup

 In order for Watchful to be able to control backups, the Akeeba Secret word (which can be found/modified in the must match in the Akeeba Backup Options and in the Watchful Site Details).
 Full details on this can be found elsewhere on the Knowledge Base.

-6. Ensure the Akeeba Secret Word only contains alphanumeric characters.
+6. Ensure the Akeeba Secret Word only contains alphanumeric characters and is complex.

 Confirm that backups performed from the backend of your site are working normally.
 If the backup is failing from the website backend, it will also fail when performed remotely from Watchful.